jhaoheng/xray_tutorial/readme.md

 # deploy to ecs-fargate, steps

-1. go to ecr and create two repositories
+1. go to ECR and create two repositories
     - xray-app
     - aws-xray-daemon
 2. go to Makefile, to update the args